Updated February 11, 2016

-In 2013, NRG participated in a competitive process with local utility National Grid, ordered by the NY Public Service Commission (NY PSC), to determine whether transmission or generation would be the best solution to an identified electrical system reliability need in Western New York.
+In 2013, NRG participated in a competitive process with local utility National Grid, ordered by the NY Public Service Commission (PSC), to determine whether transmission or generation would be the best solution to an identified electrical system reliability need in Western New York.
 In December of 2013, the PSC selected the NRG Dunkirk natural gas repowering project as the best solution to the need.
 In June of 2014 after an extensive analysis, the PSC approved the terms of a contract between NRG and National Grid for the project.

 As we continue to enhance our generating stations, NRG and our Dunkirk employees have committed considerable time and resources to advance this natural gas project at the Dunkirk plant.
 However, as NRG was moving the project forward, in February 2015 Entergy Corporation (Entergy) sued the PSC in Federal Court in New York, alleging that its approval of the Dunkirk contract was improper.
 Currently, we expect that the Entergy lawsuit will go to trial and litigation could take several years to resolve.
 Unfortunately, the Entergy lawsuit has created too much uncertainty to advance the Dunkirk project at this time and the project remains on hold.
+On January first of this year, NRG was also forced to mothball the last working unit at the station when the Reliability Support Services (RSS) agreement with National Grid, approved in advance by the PSC, expired.

 NRG’s pursuit of the Dunkirk project remains steadfast, we’re actively defending against the Entergy lawsuit, and we’re seeking solutions to make the project a success.